StefanGrimminck/Spip-Go/README.md

 ```

 End-to-end tests require privileges to manipulate `iptables` and are runnable via the included container helper scripts (see `scripts/`).

+## Notes on HTTP parsing and security

+Spip performs best-effort HTTP request detection from the captured payload.
+When the payload clearly resembles an HTTP request (valid request line plus basic headers or ALPN), the agent emits `http.*`, `url.path`, and `user_agent.original` fields.
+When it does not, Spip falls back to storing the payload in `event.summary` and always preserves the raw payload hex in `event.original_payload_hex`.

+Because Spip reflects the source IP in its responses and accepts arbitrary inbound TCP traffic, it is best deployed in controlled or monitored environments (for example, honeypot-style sensors or edge collectors) rather than on untrusted endpoints.

 ## Initial setup helper
 Run the interactive helper from the repo root (requires root when applying iptables rules):